Ezequiel92/experimental_data/README.md

 #### Data products

-- Fit for the stellar mass, redshift, and metallicity.
+- Fits for the stellar mass, redshift, and metallicity relations.

 #### Reference